princeton-nlp/EntityQuestions/README.md

 # EntityQuestions
 This repository contains the EntityQuestions dataset as well as code to evaluate retrieval results from the the paper [Simple Entity-centric Questions Challenge Dense Retrievers]() by Chris Sciavolino*, Zexuan Zhong*, Jinhyuk Lee, and Danqi Chen (* equal contribution).

+*[9/16/21] This repo is not yet set in stone, we're still putting finishing touches on the tooling and documentation :)*

 ## Quick Links
   - [Dataset Overview](#dataset-overview)
   - [Retrieving DPR Results](#retrieving-dpr-results)